-Additional reading Strongly recommended but not tested in the Initial Assessment
+Additional Reading (not tested in the Initial Assessment)

 Sociology is a contemporary subject.
 This means that we use real up to date examples, like events we read about in the media.
 Here are some examples of articles about some of the topics we study.
 Have a go at reading them.
 What did you learn?